 Richard Deswarte (1965-2021) was one of the founding convenors of the Digital History seminar at the Institute of Historical Research (IHR), University of London, an advocate for the value and importance of digital history, and an irreplaceable member of the community of digital historians in the UK and beyond.

-This annual prize, established in his memory, will celebrate the best of digital history internationally.
-It offers an award of £1,000 for the best output in digital history published in the 15 months prior to the submission deadline.
+This annual prize, established in his memory, celebrates the best of digital history internationally.
+It offers an award of £1,000 for the best output in digital history published in the 17 months prior to the submission deadline.

 The Prize is open to researchers anywhere in the world, but submissions must be in English.